PavitraDubey/SpringBoot-rest-crud-employee/README.md

 This Is a REST API using SpringBoot.
-The API provides CRUD operations on a employ database in mysql.
+The API provides CRUD operations on a employee database in mysql.
 Create a employee_directiry schema in mysql workbench and then create a employee table and add some sample data. also application.properties file is removed which is used to connect with the database.
 Create a resources folder in main folder and then create a application.properties file in the resources folder.